parmardipika/Rock_Paper_Scissor-Game/README.md

 ---

 ## 🎮 How to Play
-Click one of the buttons (Rock, Paper, or Scissors), and see what the computer picks.
+Click one of the buttons (Rock, Paper, or Scissor), and see what the computer picks.
 Best of luck!

 ---